aesy/yumme-web/README.md

 The web server is accessible at `localhost:3000`.

+A fake API client implementation can be used by providing a `MOCK_SERVER` environment variable during build.

+    $ MOCK_SERVER=true npm run start

-If no backend server url is provided, a fake API client implementation is used.
-To use a real backend, provide a `YUMME_SERVER` environment variable during build:
+To use a real backend locally, instead provide a `YUMME_SERVER` environment variable:

-    $ YUMME_SERVER=<domain>/api/v1/ npm run start
+    $ YUMME_SERVER=<domain> npm run start

+This will proxy all API requests in order to avoid CORS issues.
+In producation this environment variable is not provided, which causes API requests to target the same domain as the frontend.

 #### Test